Old Fashioned Chocolate Fudge, this is the best, creamiest chocolate fudge, made the old fashioned way. The perfect holiday candy.

-Cook over medium heat stirring continuously until mixture starts to boil (a strong boil).
+Cook over medium heat stirring continuously until mixture starts to boil (a strong boil), approximately 15 minutes.

 Remove pot from heat, add the butter and vanilla.
 Do not stir.
-Cool to room temperature (110°F), then beat with a wooden spoon just until mixture begins to lose some of it's gloss (approximately 5-7 minutes).
+Cool to room temperature (110°F), approximately 30 minutes.
+Then beat with a wooden spoon just until mixture begins to lose some of it's gloss (approximately 6-8 minutes).

-Then spread quickly in prepared cake pan and let cool completely.
+Then spread quickly in prepared cake pan and let cool completely, even overnight (at room temperature).
 Cut into squares.
 Store in an airtight container at room temperature.

 You can also freeze the fudge in a double bag, well wrapped.
 Freeze either in pieces or the whole slab.
 Can be frozen up to 3 months.
 Keeps in an airtight container for approximately 2 weeks or in the fridge for 3-4 weeks.
 Enjoy!